 One of the cheapest on the market but the Chemical Termite Barrier is also the most invasive.
-It has an installation that is very high in labour as it is a chemical treatment to the soil around the foundations of your house.
-The lawn and garden areas, a trench has to be dug all the way to the footings of the house.
-If the soil is high is clay then that needs to be removed and place with fresh high grade soil.
-This soil is drenched with a termicide (normally Termidor)and back filled.
-We do several passes whilst back filling to ensure a great treatment.
+It has an installation that is very high in labor as it is a chemical treatment to the soil around the foundations of your house.
+Around your lawn and garden areas, you dig a trench all the way to 50mm below the top of the footings of the house.
+If the soil is high in clay then that needs to be removed and place with fresh high-grade soil.
+This soil is drenched with a termiticide (normally Termidor)and backfilled.
+We do several passes whilst backfilling to ensure a great termite barrier treatment.

 If there are some areas around the house that are paved, they can either be removed and replaced.
-An alternate method of treatment is simply to drill and inject into the corners of the paver.
-The Concrete paths and driveways are drilled and injected with holes being plugged with mortar when finished.
-Some utilities like hot water and air conditioners may need to temporarily moved.
+An alternate method of treatment is simply to drill and inject into the corners of the paper.
+With your Concrete paths and driveways, you drill and inject chemicals every 200mm.
+You plug the holes with mortar or plastic plugs when finished.
+Some utilities like hot water and air conditioners may need to temporarily move.
 Our Termite Technician will advise this in their quote.

 Chemical Reticulation System (Retic System).

 A Chemical Reticulation System based on the same fundamentals as a chemical termite barrier.
-However it has one added advantage of being able to "recharge" the system before the end life of the chemical.
-We then can Pump the chemical into the fill points installed every 12 metres. furthermore A trench is dug.
-The Piping is then laid at the footing of the dwelling.
-Also similar to the chemical barrier the soil is drenched when being back filled and sprayed with multiple passes.
-This is A huge advantage as it has little to no disturbance after the initial install.
+However, it has one added advantage of being able to "recharge" the system before the end life of the chemical.
+We then can Pump the chemical into the fill points installed every 12 meters.
+Furthermore, a trench is dug, the Piping is then laid at the footing of the dwelling.
+Also similar to the chemical barrier the soil is drenched when being backfilled and sprayed with multiple passes.
+This is a huge advantage as it has little to no disturbance after the initial install of the termite barrier.

 Termite Barrier Cost.

-Our Termite Barrier Brisbane Office will organise a free onsite.
-It is the only way to accurately match the correct termite barrier type to your home.
-As This is the way the pest controller can answer all the questions you have.
+Our Termite Barrier Brisbane Office will organize a free onsite.
+Additionally, it is the only way to accurately match the correct termite barrier type to your home.
+This is the way the pest controller can answer all the questions you have.
 Onsite they will go through the termite barrier cost and why that barrier matches your property.
-In fact The Technician will run you through your termite risk factor and how you can go about lowering it.
+In fact, The Technician will do a Termite Inspection and run you through your termite risk factor and how you can go about lowering it.